carlhillit/YouTube/CleanupInactiveADAccounts/1-Core/readme.md

 ### -ComputersOnly

-In this Active Direcotry environment, computer and user accounts are kept in separate OUs.
+In my Active Directory lab environment, computer and user accounts are kept in separate OUs.

 If the OU contains both computer and user accounts, add the `-ComputersOnly` parameter to only search for computers.
 <br></br>